IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

 The PacketLiveSource operator will throw an exception and terminate in these
 situations:

-   -- The parameter 'networkInterface' does not specify a network interfaces
+   -- The parameter 'networkInterface' does not specify a network interface
-      defined in Linux on the machine where the operator executes.
+      defined on the machine where the operator executes.

-   -- The parameter 'filterExpression' does not specify a valid 'pcap' filter
+   -- The 'inputFilter' and 'outputFilters' parameters do not specify a valid
-      expression.
+      PCAP filter expression.

 _____Tuning_____